 Winshill Water Tower, also known as Waterloo Tower, is a former water pumping station located high up on a hill overlooking Burton on Trent in the area of Winshill (pronounced win-sill).

 Having lived in the Burton area for many years, I have seen this place from afar many times, but never got around to exploring it close-up until today, Monday 20th July 2020.
 On a warm and sunny morning, I set off from home and walked for almost an hour before I got to Tower Road, a private residential road leading to the tower.
-The road has no pavement, but it’s quiet enough to walk down and admire the locals’ gardens on the way to the tower.
+The road has no pavement, but it’s quiet enough to walk down and admire the residents’ gardens on the way to the tower.

 Having never seen it at such close quarters, I was taken aback at how big it actually was.
 It stands 100 feet (30.5 metres) tall (not including the various masts attached to the top).